 Federal Perkins Loan Program

 Under the Perkins Loan Program, schools make low interest loans to needy undergraduate and graduate students.
-In previous years, Federal funds generally provided 75 percent of the new capital contributions to a school's Perkins Revolving Fund and the school provided the remaining 25 percent.
-However, there were no new Federal funds obligated for the Perkins Loan Program for the 2008-2009 Award Year.
+In previous years, Federal funds generally provided 75 percent of the new capital contributions to a school's Perkins Revolving Fund, and the school provided the remaining 25 percent.
+However, there were no new Federal funds obligated for the Perkins Loan Program for the 2009-2010 Award Year.
 A school is authorized to use cash from its revolving fund up to the amount of its Perkins Loan Level of Expenditure.
-School revolving fund resources at 1,657 schools are estimated to benefit 911,900 students.
+School revolving fund resources at 1,642 schools are estimated to benefit 683,481 students.

-If you have any questions concerning the Notification of Campus-Based Funding reports, please contact the Campus-Based Call Center at 877/801-7168.
+If you have questions about the Notification of Campus-Based Funding reports, contact the Campus-Based Call Center at 877/801-7168.
 Customer service representatives are available Monday through Friday from 8:00 A.M. until 8:00 P.M.
 (ET).
 You may also e-mail CBFOB@ed.gov.